jericson/jericson.github.io/_posts/2021-01-31-unacceptable_review.md

 out of context:

 > The [parenting] ideal has not been tried and found wanting.
 It has
-> been found difficult; and left untried
+> been found difficult; and left untried.

 <!--One of the ways schools are evaluated is their acceptance rate.
 [USC
 admits just